hax0kartik/luma-hourlies/README.md

 [![Build Status](https://travis-ci.org/Pirater12/luma-nightlies.svg?branch=master)](https://travis-ci.org/Pirater12/luma-nightlies)

 Compiled binaries for the latest commit are available on the release page.
-The luma repo is checked once every 24 hours.
+The luma repo is checked for new commits once every 24 hours[15:00 JST].

 ## Credits:-